damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 - YAML frontmatter is now rendered nicely in markdown files
 - No more default password!
 Set your password on first sign in.
 [Read more in the docs](http://doc.gitlab.com/ce/install/installation.html#initial-login)
 - We now show test coverage in the builds view
-- Support for Golang subpackage fetching, straight from GitLab
+- Support for Golang subpackage fetching, straight from GitLab.
 - You now also get build updates via web notifications.
 Ping!
-- Issues and Merge Requests now look better on mobile
+- Issues and Merge Requests now look better on mobile.
+Finally!
 - Quickly create a new branch from an issue, with a dedicated button
 - [SAML customization](http://doc.gitlab.com/ee/integration/saml.html#customization)
 - Easily (un)mark merge requests as WIP using a link.
 No more editing necessary!